 The pilot Negative List’s simplified procedures related to the establishment, amendment, equity transfer and other related matters for foreign investment entities (FIE) in industries outside the Negative List.
-Instead of the previous case-by-case approval system, FIEs outside of the Negative List were subjected to a record-filling administration (see the previous post on the Negative List).
+Instead of the previous case-by-case approval system, FIEs outside of the Negative List were subjected to a record-filing administration (see the previous post on the Negative List).

 In comparison to the 2016 Negative List, the 2018 version removes 177 items and 288 specific management measures from the 2016 version.
 Below is an abbreviated listing of key approved and prohibited industries.

 Key approved industries

 - transportation, warehousing and postal services